will-arden/skylark-v/README.md

 * Clean code and remove flying signals
 * Move HCU to Control module
 * Create a Decode module within Control module
+* Create and include the BNN unit and support the accompanying BNN instructions

 ---